-The Finance for the Future Awards highlight good business practices internationally by recognising the roles which the finance function within organisations, and the wider finance community, play in helping to build resilient organisations through embedding environmental and broader social issues into their decision making.
+The Finance for the Future Awards highlight good business practices internationally by recognising the roles which the finance function within organisations, and the wider finance community, play in helping to build resilient organisations through embedding sustainability into their decision making.

-The business awards are free to enter and open to all organisations globally, including businesses, charities, social enterprises and those in the public sector.
+The awards are free to enter and open to all individuals and organisations globally, including businesses, charities, social enterprises and those in the public sector.

 Investing and financing This award is open to the investor and capital markets communities.
 This includes organisations that oversee, develop or advise on financial products and services AND investors that have driven investment in sustainable outcomes that deliver long term value across capital markets. e.g. investment firms, asset management firms, banks, insurance companies or stock exchanges.